firesidetoolkit/firesidetoolkit.github.io/support.md

 At the bottom left of the "Edit Path Group" screen, you will see the "Paths in Tier" list.
 Select the Path or Path Group you would like to add a condition to.
 Select either the "Global," "Hub," or "Player" radio button to designate what type of attribute you would like access to the Path or Path Group to depend upon.
-If you are selecting a hub attribute, select the hub whose attribute you would like from the drop down menu next to the "Hub" radio button.
+If you are selecting a Hub attribute, select the Hub whose attribute you would like from the drop down menu next to the "Hub" radio button.
 Select which attribute you would like to use from the "Attribute" drop down menu.
 The operator drop down is used to designate if the condition will need to be greater than, less than, or equal to the number given in the "Value" field (values may range from -1000000 to 1000000).
 Click the "Add